-The closest you will get to the original Husky jacket is probably a Denham jacket from Lavenham, which is still made in Suffolk or a Liddlesdale from Barbour.
-Although not exactly the same as the original Husky, the overall look and weight are very similar.
-They are based on quilting riding blankets from the 1970′s , showerproof but not bulky and hence a good companion when travelling.
-Both companies offer a range of other quilted jackets, with shoulder pads, zips etc. but most of them are made from polyamid.
+The closest you will get to the original Husky jacket is probably a Denham jacket from Lavenham, which is still made in Suffolk or a Liddesdale or New Eskdale from Barbour.
+Although not the same as the original Husky, the overall look and weight are very similar.
+They are based on quilting riding blankets from the 1970’s, showerproof but not bulky and hence a good companion when traveling.
+Both companies offer a range of other quilted jackets, with shoulder pads, zips, etc. but most of them are made from polyamide.
 You may also find some in leather.
 Lavenham has a vintage collection that uses wool, tweed and cord and lately they also experimented with some Casentino cloth.
-Due to the increased material price, these jackets are more expensive than the regular polyamid models.
-I think a wool coat is generally of better quality but also heavier than a polyamid version.
+Due to the increased material price, these jackets are more expensive than the regular polyamide models.
+I think a wool coat is generally of better quality but also heavier than a polyamide version.

 If you want the classic look paired with a lighter weight, I think these are good options.
-Barbour also offers a number of more contemporary colors such as light blue and red.
+Barbour also offers more contemporary colors such as light blue and red.
 Apart from that, John Partridge may also be of interest to you.

 In case you prefer a little more fashion forward look you can go with Burberry or Aquascutum.
 Be prepared to pay more, especially in the case of Burberry, but they also offer wax cotton, suede, leather versions, etc.